Table of Contents[Hide][Show]

 Manual Test Mode

-Here’s the breakdown of the Manual mode tests.
+Here’s the breakdown of the Manual iPod test mode options.
 To cancel a test, just press the MENU button.

 NTF: Run the Autotest, and it will do the following: